3nsku/RockPaperScissors-test-project/README.md

 ## RIGHT TO CANCEL MATCH

 - If only 1 player submits an encoded move, and the other player goes offline or stops playing.
 After a minimin wait of 60 seconds the first player has the right to cancel the match and withdraw the submited bet by calling **cancelMatchAndReturnFunds**

+## PROJECT OVERVIEW

+- This project was created using the Brownie framework

+- **RockPaperScissors.sol**: has all the smart contarct logic
+- **MockFAU.sol**: is an ERC20 token created using OpenZeppling.
+This mock contract is used during local testing

+- **helpful_scripts.py**: contains function that are used multiple times through the contract
+- **test_rock_paper_scissors.py**: contains all the units test
+- **conftest.py**: has all the static variable used during testing

 ---